Presentability and topoi in internal higher category theory: Introduction

-One way in which the above examples can be investigated using internal higher category theory is by studying their internally compact objects, which often seem to encode non-trivial geometric or algebraic information.
-For example, by a theorem of the second-named author, the full subcategory of absolutely compact objects in the $\Pyk(\SS)$-category $\I{X}_{\proet}$ exactly recovers the Galois category $\Gal(X)$.
-On the algebraic side, if one considers the above mentioned enhancement $\IMod^{X_{\Zar}}_{\OO_X}$ of the derived $\infty$-category of $\OO_X$-modules to an $ X_{\Zar} $-category, the internally compact objects coincide with \emph{perfect} complexes on $ X $.

-In our previous papers on internal higher categories~\cite{Martini2021, Martini2021a,Martini2022}, we already established an abundance of basic techniques for working with $\BB$-categories, such as the theory of adjunctions, Kan extensions and of (co)limits.
-Moreover, we developed a formalism that allows one to freely add colimits indexed by a fixed class of diagram shapes to an arbitrary $\BB$-category $\I{C}$.
-We apply this machinery in the present paper to develop the notion of \emph{accessible} $\BB$-categories.
+In our previous paper \cite{MWColimits}, we developed a formalism that allows one to freely add colimits indexed by a fixed class of diagram shapes to an arbitrary $\BB$-category $\I{C}$.
+We apply this machinery to develop the notion of \emph{accessible} $\BB$-categories.
 These are precisely the $\BB$-categories that are obtained by freely adding \emph{$\I{U}$-filtered} colimits to a $\BB$-category, where $\I{U}$ is what we call a \emph{sound doctrine}, a concept that is to be thought of as an internal analogue of regular cardinals.
 Combining accessibility with the condition of being cocomplete then yields the notion of presentability.
-Although being defined entirely by internal means, it turns out that the condition of a $\BB$-category to be presentable can be described in a very explicit way:
+Our first main theorem is the following characterization of presentable $ \BB $-categories: